 I can understand the frustration when you can't grasp a concept and sometimes in the classroom the topics are taught at such a fast pace that it is impossible to keep up.
 This is where I come in!
 I am a patient, friendly person with tutoring experience who loves to watch students' progress becoming more confident in their subject.

 The most important thing is that the sessions are about you!
 You can decide what we cover at whatever pace is comfortable for you.
 Remember no question is a stupid question!
 The sessions are designed to be fun and to let you not just memorise key concepts but to help you understand them so that you feel confident in answering questions in the exam.

 I may use different techniques during the sessions to help you understand (diagrams, drawings and analogies etc.).
 Everyone learns differently and thus my sessions will be designed for you as an individual.

 If you have any questions, feel free to send me a WebMail or MeetTheTutor Session request and we can discuss what you want to cover.
-Just tell me your exam board and what you're struggling with and I'll look forward to meeting you!
+Just tell me your exam board, subject and level and I'll look forward to meeting you!

 |Before 12pm||12pm - 5pm||After 5pm|

 Please get in touch for more detailed availability

 Susan (Parent) January 12 2017

 To balance chemical equations we need to look at each element individually on both sides of the equation.